docknetwork/react-native-sdk/examples/swift-example/README.md

 ### Option 2: Development with Localhost
 For WebView development with hot reload:
-1. Start the Webview Server development server on localhost:3000.
+1. Start the Webview Server on localhost:3000.
 Check ../examples/webview-server project for more details.
 2. Set useLocalhost to true in WalletSDKiOS/ContentView.swift
 3. Ensure your development server accepts connections from iOS Simulator